-The local code should reflect the requirements for local authorities to: he purpose of the authority and on outcomes for the community and creating and implementing a v Position at March 2011 Actions Needed to Address Weaknesses and responsible officer their Service Plan and for reporting this upwards as appropriate.
-Key groups within the overall framework include: Executive - agree proposals and challenge and question lead members and directors; • Performance and Finance Select Committee - examine specific performance issues in detail and make recommendations to the Executive for improvement; • Overview and Scrutiny Committee - examine specific performance issues in detail and make recommendations to the Executive for improvement; • CMT - challenge the performance of the Council as a whole and has overall responsibility for achieving corporate objectives; LSP - challenges delivery around key partnerships; • High Level Monitoring Group - chaired by the Chief Executive and examines specific performance issues, providing ongoing challenge, support and direction and tracking of improvements; • Strategic Finance Group - examines budget and activity information to assess value for money; and One Council Programme Board - oversees the progress and achievements against the Once Council Programme.
+CORE PRINCIPLE 1 - Focusing on the purpose of the authority and on outcomes for the community and creating and implementing a vision for the local area The local code should reflect the requirements for local authorities to: Position at March 2011 Actions Needed to Address Weaknesses and responsible officer their Service Plan and for reporting this upwards as appropriate.
+Key groups within the overall framework include: Executive - agree proposals and challenge and question lead members and directors; Performance and Finance Select Committee - examine specific performance issues in detail and make recommendations to the Executive for improvement; Overview and Scrutiny Committee - examine specific performance issues in detail and make recommendations to the Executive for improvement; CMT - challenge the performance of the Council as a whole and has overall responsibility for achieving corporate objectives; LSP - challenges delivery around key partnerships; High Level Monitoring Group - chaired by the Chief Executive and examines specific performance issues, providing ongoing challenge, support and direction and tracking of improvements; Strategic Finance Group - examines budget and activity information to assess value for money; and One Council Programme Board - oversees the progress and achievements against the Once Council Programme.
 The bi-annual Residents Attitude Survey is a further source of information regarding service users' satisfaction with the services being provided.
 The last survey was carried out in 2009/10.
 6. Put in place effective arrangements to identify and deal with failure in service delivery.
 As per section 5 above, potential service failure is identified through the various levels of performance monitoring, and then dealt with at the appropriate levels in terms of identifying and monitoring the implementation of corrective actions.
 Performance issues in relation to specific partner organisations / contractors are dealt with at service area level in accordance with agreed contract management procedures.
 Issues are escalated as appropriate.
 7. Decide how value for money is to be measured and make sure that the authority or partnership has the information needed to review value for money and performance effectively.
-Measure the environmental impact of policies, Plan which underpins the Improvement and Efficiency Strategy.
+Measure the environmental impact of policies, The One Council Programme Board measures progress against the Improvement and Efficiency Action Plan which underpins the Improvement and Efficiency Strategy.
 The One Council Programme Management Office has established a robust project and programme methodology to ensure the t delivery of change projects and realisation of benefits.
 This framework includes the preparation of sound business cases for all transformation projects within the programme and identification of future efficiencies.
-The regularly fortnightly monitoring of project plans enables effective management of
+The regularly fortnightly monitoring of project plans enables effective management of delivery, identification of risk and tracking of both financial and non-financial benefits.
+A monthly pup-